cettia/cettia.github.io/guides/getting-started.md

   <dd>Detaches given tags from the socket.</dd>
 </dl>

-Here’s an example of a sentence.
+Here’s an example to send a `klose` event to given sockets and close their connections.

 {% capture panel %}
 ```java